Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

  ## Insert Interval (medium)
  https://leetcode.com/problems/insert-interval/

- > Given a list of non-overlapping intervals sorted by their start time, <b>insert a given interval at the correct position</b> and merge all necessary intervals to produce a list that has only mutually exclusive intervals.
+ > Given a list of non-overlapping intervals sorted by their `startTime`, <b>insert a given interval at the correct position</b> and merge all necessary intervals to produce a list that has only mutually exclusive intervals.

 If the given list was not sorted, we could have simply appended the new interval to it and used the `merge()` function from <b>Merge Intervals</b>.
 But since the given list is sorted, we should try to come up with a solution better than `O(N * logN)`